Valeska1979/CIP_HS2025_203/README.md

 1. **Scraping**
    Collect job advertisements from [jobs.ch](https://www.jobs.ch) using `requests`, `BeautifulSoup`, and `Selenium`.
-   Dynamic elements such as cookie banners and filters are handled automatically.

 2. **Merging**
    Session data are merged with a master dataset while avoiding duplicates.